millicast/streaming-sdk-react-native-getting-started/README.md

 ### Setting Up the Microphone

-To give your Android emulator access to your microphone, start you emulator and open the emulator options.
+To give your Android emulator access to your microphone, start your emulator and open the emulator options.
 Then enable `Virtual headset plug inserted` and `Virtual microphone uses host audio input`.

 <img src="assets/setMicAndroidEmulator.png" alt="drawing" width="500"/>